Quantum Limits of Exoplanet Detection and Localization: Asymptotic Optimality of the Perfect Coronagraph

 \section{Asymptotic Optimality of the Perfect Coronagraph}

 In this section we will prove that the Perfect Coronagraph (PC) asymptotically approaches the QFIM in the high-contrast regime $b<<1$ between the star and the exoplanet.
-The coronagraph operator for the PC can be written as $\hat{C} = \hat{I}-\dyad{\psi_0}$ where $\hat{\mathds{1}}$ is the identity.
-Therefore the field state post-nulling of the fundamental PSF mode is given by,
+The coronagraph operator for the PC can be written as $\hat{C}_1 = \hat{I}_1-\dyad{\psi_0}$.
+The field state post-nulling of the fundamental PSF mode is given by,